johnsonjh/dps8m-proxy/README.md

   -w, --whitelist string        Enable whitelist [filename] (no default) -e, --ssh-delay float         Delay for incoming SSH connections
                                    ["0.0" to "30.0" seconds] (no default)
+  -U, --utc                     Use UTC (Coordinated Universal Time) for time
-  -v, --version                 Show version information
+                                   display and when writing to log files -v, --version                 Show version information
 ```